lkloh/lkloh.github.io/_posts/2017-07-11-javascript-const.markdown

 `let` allows variable reassignment.
 You might want to use it to declare a loop iterator.
+It is also scoped within the block
-Outside of that, if you use `let`, it probably means you need to do some refactoring.
+Outside of that, if you use `let` instead of `const` it probably means you need to do some refactoring.

+`var` should be depreciated.
+It causes terrible scoping confusion and doesn't communicate anything to the user about how a variable declared with `var` is going to be used.